By Jeff Fox

 “But it’s a long way from southwest Independence,” she said.

 • Plans to improve the appearance of Noland Road are still being drawn up.

 “Noland is really the front door to Independence,” Whiting said.

 • The widening of 35th Street from Crysler to just west of Noland is on schedule to be done by late this year.

 “That will be a very nice improvement for that part of the city,” Weir said.

 • Weir also said the city needs to look broadly at economic development issues.
 It would be good, she said, to get startup companies at the Independence Ennovation Center to move out into the community.
 Also, the city needs more housing for such people as young professionals and empty nesters.

-Page 3 of 3 - “And I think there’s a niche there that we’re missing,” she said.
+“And I think there’s a niche there that we’re missing,” she said.

 • Gragg mentioned the plans the city has announced to expand the National Frontier Trails Museum at Osage and Sea and connect that area more visibly with the Square a few blocks to the north.